metadata:

 -

-To group issues on a board or in a backlog based on a parameter, click Not grouped at the top of the board and select the grouping parameter from the list.
-All issues that have the same value of the selected parameter will be combined into groups.
+To group issues, click No grouping at the top of the board and select a grouping parameter (for example, Assignee).
+All issues that have the same value for the selected parameter will be combined into groups.

-You can also add issues with preset parameters to a group.
+You can add any issue to a group.
 To do this, click Add issue under the list of issues in the group.
-The field value for grouping will be specified in the new or existing issue.
-For example, Assignee or Deadline.
+The new or existing issue will then have the field value that is used for grouping.

 Limitations:

-- When grouping issues by queue, you can only create a new issue.
+- When grouping by queue, only creating a new issue is available.

-- When grouping issues by author, status, or type, you can't add a new issue.
+- When grouping by author, status, or type, adding an issue is not available.

 Sorting issues on a board